TL;DR

 Conclusion

-Alpha School transformed curriculum development from a multi-year process to a six-month sprint without sacrificing quality.
-The combination of automated AI generation, rigorous quality control, and human refinement delivered 595 lessons that exceeded existing commercial standards and produced measurable student learning gains of 17.8 percentage points.
+In summary, Alpha School transformed curriculum development from a multi-year process to a six-month sprint without sacrificing quality.
+As a result, the combination of automated AI generation, rigorous quality control, and human refinement delivered 595 lessons that exceeded existing commercial standards and produced measurable student learning gains of 17.8 percentage points.
 As AI capabilities continue advancing, the architectural lessons from this project—aggressive filtering, dynamic pipelines, structured markup, and validation through real outcomes—provide a blueprint for educational content generation at scale.
 The question isn't whether AI can produce quality curriculum.
-It's whether organizations can build the quality control systems and validation processes that ensure it does.
+Furthermore, it's whether organizations can build the quality control systems and validation processes that ensure it does.

 Key Insights